 Nick is responsible for developing and implementing the Economy League's organizational strategy and providing operational leadership as chief of staff.
 He has been with the Economy League since 2010, previously serving as project manager for World Class Greater Philadelphia and other research and strategy projects.

 Prior to joining the Economy League, Nick held positions at the Philadelphia Industrial Development Corporation, the Sustainable Business Network of Greater Philadelphia, and the Italian American Community Services Agency in San Francisco.
 He holds an AB from the University of Chicago and a Master of City Planning from the University of Pennsylvania.
-Nick lives with his wife in South Philadelphia.
+Nick lives with his wife and son in South Philadelphia.

 Meredith L. Garfield